 Who Should Get a Flu Vaccine?

-The Centers for Disease Control and Prevention (CDC) recommends the flu vaccine for all people age 6 months and older.
+Health experts recommend the flu vaccine for all people age 6 months and older.

 One Dose or Two?

-Are you younger than 9?
-You need one dose of the flu vaccine if:
+- Are you younger than 9?

 - Hold a parent's hand.